Hunting Creek Bridge

 From the parking lot there are a few options for how to proceed birding.
 Often, the few large trees in the field that are adjacent to the lot contain flocks of Eastern Bluebirds, Chipping Sparrows, American Goldfinches and many other species depending on the time of year, especially in the mornings before nearby traffic intensity has picked up.
 From there two basic options exist, to follow the edge of the pond on unofficial trails or to flank the meadow entirely and walk along the treeline on the east side of the park.
 If taking the pondside route, be careful to scan for waterfowl as soon as you are able since they will often flush at the sight of an approaching person.
 If you are careful and walk through the middle of the meadow out of view of the pond, the waterfowl is unlikely to flush.
 At the southern terminus of the pond is where the truly wet section of the meadow typically begins (this depends on beaver activity and recent rainfall).

 Accessibility: This park is open dawn to dusk year round and is accessible via a small parking lot at the intersection of Fox Mill Rd. and Waples Mill Rd.
 Check the county deer control website for the most up-to-date information on hunting in the park.
-During deer hunting season the county encourages patrons to stay on official paths at county parks, unfortunately there none at this location.
+During deer hunting season the county encourages patrons to stay on official paths at county parks, unfortunately there are none at this location.
 There is never any hunting on Sunday.
 Beware of ticks at this location.
 While there are no official paths at this park there is a network of unofficial paths, however prepare for high grass and standing water, as this is a wet meadow habitat.

 Owner/Manager: Fairfax County Park Authority